flaviacoelho/refactorings-toy/data/ReadMe.md

-Dataset of refactorings detected (or not) by RMiner!
+Dataset of refactorings detected by RMiner!